 \textbf{Architecture Overview.} Most previous OVOD methods adopt a two-stage detector.
 Therefore, we take the Mask R-CNN~\cite{maskrcnn} as an example to demonstrate how it can be adapted to the OVOD task by leveraging the textual information from pre-trained vision-language models.
 Mask R-CNN consists of two stages: a Region Proposal Network (RPN) and a Region-of-Interest Head (RoIHead).
 The RPN denoted as $\mathrm{\Phi}_{\mathrm{RPN}}$ generates object proposals, and the RoIHead denoted as $\mathrm{\Phi}_{\mathrm{RoI}}$ refines the proposals' locations and predicts their corresponding class labels.
 This process can be formulated as follows:

-where $\mathrm{\Phi}_{\mathrm{Enc}}$ is an image encoder~\footnote{In this paper, we ignore the Feature Pyramid Network (FPN)~\cite{fpn} for brevity.} that maps the input image $\text{I}$ to a series of multi-scale feature maps. $M$ is the number of proposals generated by $\mathrm{\Phi}_{\mathrm{RPN}}$. $\mathrm{\Phi}_{\mathrm{RoI}}$ extracts the region embedding $r_i$ from the feature maps given a box proposal.
+where $\mathrm{\Phi}_{\mathrm{Enc}}$ is an image encoder that maps the input image $\text{I}$ to a series of multi-scale feature maps. $M$ is the number of proposals generated by $\mathrm{\Phi}_{\mathrm{RPN}}$. $\mathrm{\Phi}_{\mathrm{RoI}}$ extracts the region embedding $r_i$ from the feature maps given a box proposal.
+We ignore the Feature Pyramid Network (FPN)~\cite{fpn} for brevity in this paper.
 Then the box regression network $\mathrm{\Phi}_{\mathrm{box}}$ refines the coordinates of the bounding boxes, and the classification network $\mathrm{\Phi}_{\mathrm{cls}}$ predicts the class label of the object within the bounding box.
 We use $\circ$ to represent the cascade of different components.